markusmoenig/Eldiron/docs/docs/creator/actions.md

 Duplicate the selected 3D surface-line guide geometry on its host face.
 The action uses face-local `U` and `V` offsets, so one drawn window, arch, groove guide, or ridge guide can be repeated across the same wall or floor before committing selected loops into real geometry.
 After a cutout, duplicate a reselected guide to place another matching opening.

+### Surface Curve

+*Shortcut: Ctrl/Cmd + Shift + C*

+Set selected 3D surface-line segments to straight lines or configurable arcs.
+You can also select two points on the same connected guide to curve the shortest path between them, which keeps the rest of a closed opening shape intact.
+Positive and negative amounts bend the arc in opposite directions.
+Curved segments stay editable as surface guides, and Create Cutout, Create Ridge, and Create Groove tessellate them into the resulting geometry.

 ### Face Inset

 *Shortcut: Ctrl/Cmd + I*